-The emergence of high-resolution satellite sensors has enabled higher spatial resolution imaging, facilitating accurate, reliable and timely data, offering huge advantages in land use change detection, precision farming, emergency response, social research, and many other applied fields.
-Staying up-to-date with the evolving technologies, LandViewer offers the option to purchase high-resolution satellite imagery from the world’s leading providers online.
+The emergence of high-resolution satellite sensors have introduced a new level of advantages by providing the higher spatial resolution for most accurate, reliable and timely data, which is essential in land use change detection, precision farming, emergency response, social research among other applied fields.
+Being up-to-date with the evolving technologies, LandViewer offers the option to purchase high-resolution satellite imagery from the world’s leading providers online.

 The Pléiades satellite system comprises two satellites: Pléiades 1A and Pléiades 1B.
 These satellites utilize imaging equipment with a resolution of 0,5 m/pxl, operate in the same phased orbit, and are fitted with fiber-optic and control moment gyros, which enable Pléiades to deliver exceptional roll, pitch and yaw agility as well as to increase the number of acquisitions above the defined area.
 The system delivers both panchromatic and multispectral products with one of the widest footprints.
 The Pléiades’ agility allows them to be highly responsive to final user requests and able to obtain and deliver data in record time.